jleparoux/linky/README.md

 # Welcome to Linky

-> A unified package for your own electrical data analysis from Linky meters
+> A package for your electrical data analysis from Linky meters

 This project provides an overview of your own electrical data from Linky meters (smart meters deployed nationwide in France by French power grid operator Enedis).
 This project is built with python and can be easily deployed on your own data.